KeiraXu03/ENG1003_w1_9/README.md

 * *Many big companies are using it*
 * *A place to Share, Communicate, Collaborate with others, especially programmers*

-### How GitHub developed？
+### How GitHubThe GitHub developed？
+* *The GitHub platform began development on October 1, 2007.*[[3]](#jump3)
-* *On April 10, 008, GitHub was officially launched.*
+* *On April 10, 2008, GitHub was officially launched.*
 * *On January 23, 2014, co-founder Tom Preston-Werner took over the position of president from another co-founder, Chris Wanstrath.
 The latter will also take over the CEO position left by Preston Werner.*
-* *On the evening of June 4, 2018, Microsoft announced that it had acquired GitHub through a $7.5 billion stock transaction. [[3]](#jump3) On October 26, Microsoft's $7.5 billion acquisition of GitHub was completed.
+* *On the evening of June 4, 2018, Microsoft announced that it had acquired GitHub through a $7.5 billion stock transaction.On October 26, Microsoft's $7.5 billion acquisition of GitHub was completed.
 On October 29th, Microsoft's vice president of developer services, Nat Friedman (Nat Friedman) will become the new CEO of GitHub.
 * *On March 17, 2020, Github announced the acquisition of npm.
 GitHub has now guaranteed that npm will always be free to use.
 # Task 1 Methodology results and Discussion
 ## Result: